-Contribution Analysis
+Absolute Contribution

-In addition to the sensitivity measures, clients can assess the "weight" or importance of contribution of a risk factor to the current credit score, through two contribution measures: the Absolute Contribution and the Relative Contribution.

-The Absolute Contribution is obtained by first calculating the "Marginal Contribution", i.e. the percentage change of the (numerical unrounded) credit score when among the actual inputs one variable at a time is set to its best possible value, thus effectively "removing" or "switching off" the effect due to that variable.
-Next, the Absolute Contribution of a variable can be simply expressed as marginal contribution of the variable divided by summation of all marginal contributions of all variables.
-Thus, Absolute Contributions of all input factors add to 100% and therefore provide a straightforward means to identify the main input(s) that drives a model output away from the best score ("aaa").
+In addition to the sensitivity measures, clients can assess the "weight" or importance of contribution of a risk factor to the current credit score, through the Absolute Contribution (AC).
+The Absolute Contribution is obtained by first calculating the "Marginal Contribution" (MC), i.e. the percentage change of the (numerical unrounded) credit score when among the actual inputs one variable at a time is set to its best possible value, thus effectively "removing" or "switching off" the effect due to that variable.
+Next, the Absolute Contribution (AC) of a variable can be simply expressed as marginal contribution of the variable divided by summation of all marginal contributions of all variables.
+Thus, Absolute Contributions of all input factors add to 100% and therefore provide a straightforward means to identify the main input(s) that drive a model output.
 The higher the contribution value, the more the input "contributes" to the model output.